 - The litter box is not big enough;

-- The litter box has not been clean enough;
+- The litter box has not been cleaned enough;

 - The litter box was moved, probably in a noisy area or in a dark area or;